HSF/hsf.github.io/_gsocproposals/2022/proposal_Julia-jet-reconstruction.md

 ## Skills

-Some prior experience with Juila would be highly desirable, but strong programming skills in C++ and Python should enable the candidate to learn Julia sufficiently quickly for the project.
+Some prior experience with Julia would be highly desirable, but strong programming skills in C++ and Python should enable the candidate to learn Julia sufficiently quickly for the project.